AnimaTardeb/Meiogenix-UGDR/README.md

 /DATA/Results-SRR3265444/
 ```

+> For analysing more than one recombinant_VCFfile choose the option -I.
 > See result([here](https://github.com/AnimaTardeb/Meiogenix-UGDR/blob/master/DATA/Tetradploids/Results-SRR3265445-ref44/SRR3265445.pdf))
-> For analysing more than one recombinant_VCFfile choose the option -I .

 ### Description of the output  ###